lihaocruiser/XiXi/README.md

 # XiXi
-Android for XiXi, still under development, intended to be released before August 2015.
+Android for XiXi, under development.

 XiXi is a social app for campus only.
 Students may look for boy/girl friends, as well as share their moments here.

-## main function
+## functionality
 1. MagpieBridge.
-The Name comes from Chinese myth "鹊桥", a place for love.
 Users may getting to know each other and find boy/girl friends here.
 2. Small Circle.
 Users share their moments here.
 Moreover, only students from the same school can see your moments.

 ## Identification